l1mey112/stas/README.md

   -o <output>    Specify '-o -' to dump assembly to stdout -g             Debug symbols.
-Most effective with the `nasm` backend -b <backend>   Assemblers `nasm` or `fasm` as compiler backend -h             Show this message
+Most effective with the `nasm` backend -b <backend>   Assemblers `nasm` or `fasm` as compiler backend -r             Execute file after compiling.
+Arguments after this
+                 switch will ignored and passed to the program.
+  -h             Show this message
 ```
 (The NASM backend and debug symbols are a work in progress.)